 - Expository Theme Tune: Warriors for hire are here, Mighty Magiswords!
 It's their name and career, Mighty Magiswords!

-- Expy: Vambre and Prohyas resemble Lina Inverse and Gourry Gabriev.
+- Expy: Vambre and Prohyas resemble Lina Inverse (if she wore a leotard and no pants) and Gourry Gabriev.

 - Eye of Newt: The last ingredient of Witchy Simone's potion, with her pointing out how cliché it is.